 Yeah, I’m old.
 But hey – so is my Bonanza!

 I have had many mentors and teachers over the years.
 Since I retired from Air Canada four in particular have taught me a lot.
-They are all still valued friends and I am still learning from all of them.
+They are all valued friends and I am still learning from those who are still with us.

 Dan got me my very first aviation job: teaching Ground School at United Flight Services in Watsonville, CA. He mentored me throughout my time flying and teaching there.
 Recently he received a prestigious and well-deserved award from the FAA.
 Fifty years of safe operations!